-Did you know that collecting a security deposit from your tenant can protect you from potential costly charges in the future?
+Did you know that, as a landlord, collecting a security deposit from your tenant can protect you and your rental property from potential costly charges in the future?

 As a landlord in Broward County, it’s useful to learn about the security deposit laws in the state.
 Understanding your rights regarding security deposits will ensure you proceed legally.

 A security deposit can cover the following:

-- Utility bills: If a tenant moved out of the unit and, for any reason, left with unpaid bills, the security deposit can be used to cover these payments.
+- Utility bills: If a tenant moved out of the unit and, for any reason, left with unpaid bills.
+The landlord can use the security deposit can be used to cover these payments.

 - Cleaning charges: If the tenant left the landlord’s rental unit in a sloppy and dirty condition, you can use the security deposit to pay for cleaning services.
 This will help make your unit attractive once you open it for marketing and re-leasing.

-- Rent payments: If your tenant is struggling to meet the rent payments, the security deposit the landlord collects can cover this payment.
+- Rental payments: If your tenant is struggling to meet their payments, the security deposit the landlord collects can cover this payment.

 - Rental income: If the tenant moves out of the landlord’s rental unit without notice, the security deposit can help cushion the temporary financial loss.

 Landlord-Tenant Law in Florida: Security Deposit Laws Overview

 1. Florida’s Security Deposit Limit

-In Broward County, FL, you have control over how much security deposit you wish to collect as a landlord.
+In Broward County, FL, you have control over how much security deposit you wish to collect from your tenant as a landlord.
 There’s no limit.
-This means a landlord can ask for at least one month or as much as three months’ worth of rent as your security deposit.
-However, most landlords will keep the amount within a reasonable sum to encourage tenants to advance rent and stay right away.
+This means a landlord can ask for a month’s rent or as much as three months’ rent as your security deposit.
+However, most landlords will keep the amount within a reasonable sum to encourage tenants to advance a month’s rent and stay immediately.

 2. Non-refundable Fees

 3. Storing a Tenant’s Deposit in Florida

-As a landlord in Broward County, FL, there are 3 ways that you can store a resident’s security deposit.
-You can choose to store it in a non-interest-bearing account, an interest-bearing account or a surety bond.
+As a landlord in Broward County, FL, Florida statutes state that there are 3 ways that you can store a resident’s security deposit.
+Landlords can choose to store a tenant’s security deposits in a non-interest-bearing account, an interest-bearing bank account, or a surety bond.
+The security deposit money may be stored with other funds.